 If your friend isn’t responding to you, try sending a text asking them to call you when they are ready to talk and then give them time and space to cool off.
 When they’re ready to talk, hear them out, apologize if needed, and try to make things right.

 Miscommunications are common over text, with many people misunderstanding a simple reply.
-If you’re not sure, asking a friend directly if they are mad at you is the best way to know for sure if they’re upset.
+If you’re not sure, ask a friend directly if they are mad at you.
+This is the best way to know for sure if they’re upset.

 Your friend may be ignoring you because they are hurt or angry, or it could be for a reason that has nothing to do with you.
 For example, they may be working, have no phone service, or their phone may be out of battery, so try not to jump to conclusions too quickly.

-Send a text or message saying, “I’m really sorry for what I said.
+Send a sorry text or message to your friend saying, “I’m really sorry for what I said.
 Can we talk?”
 Alternatively, call them, leave a voicemail apology and ask them to call you back.